entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-tutorial.md

 #### Task Details

 The Task Details MFE renders detailed information about a task in a read only grid.
-The task details widget is intended to give the end user the information necessary to process the task.
+It is intended to give the end user the information necessary to process the task.
 See the Styling section below to customize the layout.

 ![task-details.png](./pda-images/task-details.png)